Skip to content

-Aphanizomenon flos-aquae (AFA) is a type of blue-green microalgae that naturally grows in clean, mineral-rich freshwater lakes, most famously Upper Klamath Lake in Oregon, USA.
-It has been consumed for centuries in different cultures as a wild-harvested, nutrient-rich food.
+Aphanizomenon flos-aquae (AFA) is a blue-green microalgae that grows in mineral-rich freshwater, most notably Oregon’s Upper Klamath Lake.
+Long valued as a wild-harvested, nutrient-dense food, it has been consumed for centuries.

 Artistic depiction of lungs formed by ocean waves with a quote, "Every second breath you take comes from microalgae"